Frise chronologique

 Introduction of Preparatory Classes in Lycées (secondary school)

-Following the literary preparatory classes set up at the beginning of the 20th century, the first specific class for the competitive examination for the École des Chartes was opened in 1919, first at the Lycée Louis-le-Grand and then at the Lycée Henri-IV.
-A second preparation was opened in 1964 at the Lycée Pierre-de-Fermat in Toulouse and a third in 1986 at the Lycée Fustel-de-Coulanges in Strasbourg.
-The 1991 entrance examination reform, which introduced two streams for admission to the École des Chartes, further increased the number of lycées preparing students for the school.
+Following the literary preparatory classes created at the beginning of the 20th century, the first specific class for the competitive examination for the École des Chartes was opened in 1919, first at the Lycée Louis-le-Grand and then at the Lycée Henri-IV.
+A second preparation class was opened in 1964 at the Lycée Pierre-de-Fermat in Toulouse and a third in 1986 at the Lycée Fustel-de-Coulanges in Strasbourg.
+The 1991 entrance examination reform, which introduced two streams for admission to the École des chartes, further increased the number of lycées offering preparation classes.

 1950